We are now accepting applications from ambitious road racing teams wishing to secure Elite Development Status for the 2022 season.

 - Provision of a team car with requisite racking and equipment in order to provide a service role within the race convoy.
 Team cars must have a minimum of two members of staff while in the race convoy (e.g. a driver and mechanic).

 - Recognition as an Elite Development Team.

 - Entry guaranteed for up to eight riders in all National Road Series events.

-- Team information featured on the British Cycling website, social media channels and email newsletters, with links to the team website and social media accounts.
+- Team information featured on the British Cycling website with links to team website and social media channels.

 - Education courses and workshops provided for riders and team staff.
 This will cover areas including anti-doping and safeguarding.